Gibraltar 2: History of Gibraltar 1

 Prehistoric man resided in Gibraltar, the British Overseas Territory at the southern end of the Iberian Peninsula.
 The evidence was first found in the Devil's Tower Road area, at Forbes' Quarry, in the north face of the Rock of Gibraltar.
 This was the site of the 1848 discovery of the first Neanderthal skull by Lieutenant Edmund Flint (d.
 12 January 1857) of the Royal Artillery.

 The fossil, an adult female skull, is referred to as Gibraltar 1 or the Gibraltar Skull (pictured at left).
 Neanderthals were unknown at the time that the fossil was found.
 Lieutenant Flint, secretary of the Gibraltar Scientific Society, presented his discovery to the organisation on 3 March 1848.
 Eight years later, in 1856, fossils were discovered in a cave of the Neander Valley near Düsseldorf, Germany.
 Those remains were described in 1864 as Homo neanderthalensis by Professor William King of Queen's College, Galway, now University College.
 Later that year, the Gibraltar Skull was sent to England and exhibited by George Busk at the meeting of the British Association for the Advancement of Science, with its similarity to the Neander Valley fossils noted.
-However, it wasn't until the early twentieth century that it was realized that Gibraltar 1 was the skull of a Neanderthal.
+However, it wasn't until the early twentieth century that Gibraltar 1 was identified as the skull of a Neanderthal.
 If the skull's significance had been understood in the nineteenth century, Neanderthal Man would probably have been termed "Gibraltar Man".